kube-compose/kube-compose/README.md

 `kube-compose` loads Kubernetes configuration the same way `kubectl` does, and it is recommended you use `kubectl` to manage Kubernetes configuration.

-To run `kube-compose` with the test [docker-compose.yml](test/docker-compose.yml):
+To run `kube-compose` with [the test docker-compose.yml](test/docker-compose.yml):
 ```bash
 kube-compose -f 'test/docker-compose.yml' -e 'myuniquelabel' up
 ```
 The `-e` flag sets a unique identifier that is used to isolate [labels and selectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) and ensure names are unique when deploying to shared namespaces.
 This is ideal for CI, because there may be many jobs and test environments running at the same time.
-This will attach to any pods created, so ctrl+c can be used to interrupt the command.
+The above command will also attach to any pods created, so ctrl+c can be used to interrupt the process and return control the the terminal.

 Similar to `docker-compose`, an environment can be stopped and destroyed using the `down` command:
 ```bash
 kube-compose -f 'test/docker-compose.yml' -e 'myuniquelabel' down
 ```

 The CLI of `kube-compose` mirrors `docker-compose` as much as possible, but has some differences.
 To avoid repeating the `-e` flag you can use the envirnoment variable `KUBECOMPOSE_ENVID`.
-The above example can be simplified to:
+The above example can also be written as:
 ```bash
 cd test
 export KUBECOMPOSE_ENVID='myuniquelabel'